lsbravo/WeatherAPI-QGIS/README.md

-# Pulling Temperatures from National Weather Service API
+# National Weather Service Temperatures from Coordinates

 Python script to pull temperatures based on coordinates stored in a dictionary.
 A json file is returned formatted as geojson for easy visualization.